-Started 10 years ago, mytaxi had a clear goal: rethink mobility as we know it.
-From a simple solution that allowed ordering taxis with a simple touch of a button to a service available across 11 European markets (and still growing).
+Started 10 years ago, mytaxi has a clear goal: rethink mobility as we know it.
+Scaling a simple solution that allows ordering taxis with one touch to a service available across 11 European markets (and still growing).

 The mobility market is nowadays one of the most interesting to be in.
 Staying fast paced and innovative while keeping a healthy and sustainable business is not easy, but definitely worth doing.

 One of the key elements when approaching new features is by staying informed.
 Listening to our drivers and passengers, analysing the market and staying updated with trends and new patterns.

 Working in partnership with taxi drivers, building world class technology and ensuring that cities and their inhabitants can move freely is actually our daily routine.

 One of mytaxi's challenges is to disrupt the mobility market by providing a faster and reliable service.
 Our goal was to provide our customers with the fastest solution for ordering a taxi.

 With competitors across all the continents, from traditional hailing services to private hire options, finding the right data and the understanding the impact on the product requires a lot of effort.